 Internet art galleries have popped up all over the Web.
 That makes for a tremendous selection of affordable art that’s accessible to everyone.
 But, caveat emptor – otherwise said as, “Let the buyer beware.”
 Not all Internet galleries are created equal, so shop wisely.

 Some web-based storefronts let anyone upload a picture to be sold without checking the quality of the upload.
 That can translate into a blurry image when you get the piece.
 Even worse, some sites skimp on the paper, ink and equipment used to produce the artwork.
 This means you may receive the equivalent of what you could print yourself from a home computer on a $29 printer.
+You could even shop for tennis dress nowadays.

 You’re best to stick to Internet galleries with a good reputation who scrutinize uploads, use museum-quality materials and high-end reproduction equipment, who offer a money-back guarantee like Fine Art America.
 They even have a virtual “try before you buy” feature that allows you to see the art you like on your screen in different sizes, mat colors and frame choices.
 Better yet, they just released a free iPad application that allows you to browse millions of images, customize the frames and mats and then view your selection on your own wall with the iPad’s built-in camera.
 How cool is that?